-Amendments to NZ IAS 1 - Classification of Liabilities as Current or Non-current Effective for annual reporting periods beginning on or after 1 January 2024 A liability is classified as current if the entity has no right at the end of the reporting period to defer settlement for at least 12 months after the reporting period.
+Amendments to NZ IAS 1 Non-current Liabilities with Covenants

+Commences to apply for annual reporting periods beginning on or after 1 January 2024

+A liability is classified as current if the entity has no right at the end of the reporting period to defer settlement for at least 12 months after the reporting period.
 The NZASB recently issued amendments to NZ IAS 1 to clarify the requirements for classifying liabilities as current or non-current.
+Specifically:

-Specifically: - ➤ The amendments specify that the conditions which exist at the end of the reporting period are those which will be used to determine if a right to defer settlement of a liability exists. - Management intention or expectation does not affect classification of liabilities. - ► In cases where an instrument with a conversion option is classified as a liability, the transfer of equity instruments would constitute settlement of the liability for the purpose of classifying it as current or non-current.
-These amendments are applied prospectively.
-Earlier application is permitted.
+- The amendments specify that the conditions which exist at the end of the reporting period are those which will be used to determine if a right to defer settlement of a liability exists. - Management intention or expectation does not affect classification of liabilities. - In cases where an instrument with a conversion option is classified as a liability, the transfer of equity instruments would constitute settlement of the liability for the purpose of classifying it as current or non-current.